-250.640 Ballots and ballot stubs numbered when ballot is given to elector.
+250.640 Ballots and ballot stubs numbered when ballot is given to elector; signing poll books.
 All official ballots shall be numbered consecutively on the face of both stubs, by the first election clerk, commencing with "1" in each precinct for each series of ballots.
 Both stubs of the same ballot shall bear the same number.
 Any person desiring to vote shall give his name and residence to the first election clerk, which clerk shall not be of the same political party as the chairman, who shall then announce the name and residence distinctly to the second and third clerks.
-They shall write opposite the elector's name in the poll books kept by them, in the column for ballot number, the number of the ballot to be given to such party and the word "State" or "State and District," if he is qualified to vote for such officers and measures only, and, if proper, the word "State" or "State and District," with pen and ink upon the back of the voter's official ballot The first clerk shall tear off one of the stubs and then deliver the ballot, with the remaining stub still attached, to the elector The detached stub shall be given to the judge of election.
-He shall keep it until the second stub is handed him by the chairman The first elector shall be given ballot number "1" and the second elector shall be given ballot number "2" In case more than one variety of ballots is used at the same election, each series shall be numbered consecutively beginning with number "1."
-If a ballot is spoiled by the elector, as provided by the election laws, and a new ballot is issued, the number of such ballot shall also be put in the proper place on the poll books.
-If an elector is permitted to vote whose name does not appear on the voters list furnished by the county clerk, the clerk shall enter his name in the place on the poll books provided for that purpose and place the number of the ballot after his name
+The person desiring to vote shall then sign his name with indelible pencil or pen in both of the duplicate poll books in the space provided therein for the voter's signature, which will serve to attest to his residence.
+The first clerk shall inform the voter that his signature is an attestation to the correctness of his residence within the precinct.
+A sign shall be posted in plain sight at the polls stating substantially that it is a misdemeanor for a voter to sign his name if his residence is not within the precinct at the time he signs the poll book.
+The second and third clerks shall write opposite the elector's name in the poll books kept by them, in the column for ballot number, the number of the ballot to be given to such party and the word "State" or "State and District," if he is qualified to vote for such officers and measures only, and, if proper, the word "State" or "State and District," with pen and ink upon the back of the voter's official ballot.
+The first clerk shall tear off one of the stubs and then deliver the ballot, with the remaining stub still attached, to the elector.
+The detached stub shall be given to the judge of election.
+He shall keep it until the second stub is handed him by the chairman.
+The first elector shall be given ballot number "1" and the second elector shall be given ballot number "2."
+In case more than one variety of ballots is used at the same election, each series shall be numbered consecutively beginning with number "1."
+If a ballot is spoiled by the elector, as provided by the election laws, and a new ballot is issued. the number of such ballot shall also be put in the proper place on the poll books.
+If an elector is permitted to vote whose name does not appear on the voters list furnished by the county clerk, the clerk shall enter his name in the place on the poll books provided for that purpose and place the number of the ballot after his name, but such elector shall also sign the poll books as provided in this section.
+[Amended by 1955 c.726 §2]